 Public Sector Cyber Security Scotland 2026

-The refreshed Strategic Framework for a Cyber Resilient Scotland has just been published, in the face of an ever-changing cyber threat landscape.
+The refreshed Strategic Framework for a Cyber Resilient Scotland was recently published, in the face of an ever-changing cyber threat landscape.
 Scotland’s public sector must act now to protect vital services and citizens’ data.

 Holyrood Connect’s Public Sector Cyber Security Scotland 2026 returns to Edinburgh on 3 February, bringing together cyber security experts and industry leaders to explore practical solutions to current and future challenges.